ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 ## Behaviours

-### Defined behaviours
+### Defined behaviour

 - `i2c_init`:
-  - Initialises the peripheral pins specified in the input parameters.
+  - Initializes the peripheral pins specified in the input parameters.
-  - Initialises the peripheral in master mode if `is_slave` is false.
+  - Initializes the peripheral in master mode if `is_slave` is false.
-  - Initialises the peripheral in slave mode if `is_slave` is true and `supports_slave_mode` is true.
+  - Initializes the peripheral in slave mode if `is_slave` is true and `supports_slave_mode` is true.
 - `i2c_free`:
-  - Resets the pins used to initialise the peripheral to their default state.
+  - Resets the pins used to initialize the peripheral to their default state.
   - Disables the peripheral clock.
 - `i2c_get_capabilities`:
-  - Fills the contents of the `i2c_capabilities_t` parameter
+  - Fills the contents of the `i2c_capabilities_t` parameter.
 - `i2c_frequency`:
-  - Returns the actual frequency that will be used.
+  - Returns the actual frequency used.
   - Sets the frequency to use for the transfer.
   - Must leave all other configuration unchanged.
 - `i2c_set_clock_stretching`:
   - Enables or disables clock stretching for the peripheral when in slave mode.
   - Does nothing when called in master mode.
 - `i2c_timeout`:
-  - Sets the transmision timeout to use for the following blocking transfers.
+  - Sets the transmission timeout to use for the following blocking transfers.
-  - If the timeout is not set the default timeout is used.
+  - If the timeout is not set, the default timeout is used.
-  - Default timeout value is based on I2C frequency.
-Is computed as triple amount of time it would take to send data over I2C
+  - The default timeout value is based on I2C frequency.
+It's computed as triple the amount of time it would take to send data over I2C
 - `i2c_write`:
   - Writes `length` number of symbols to the bus.
   - Returns the number of symbols sent to the bus.
-  - Returns an error code if transfer fails.
+  - Returns an error code if the transfer fails.
   - Generates a stop condition on the bus at the end of the transfer if `stop` parameter is true.
   - Handles transfer collisions and loss of arbitration if the platform supports multimaster in hardware.
-  - The transfer will timeout and return `I2C_ERROR_TIMEOUT ` if the transfer takes longer than the configured timeout duration.
+  - The transfer times out and returns `I2C_ERROR_TIMEOUT ` if the transfer takes longer than the configured timeout duration.
 - `i2c_read`:
   - Reads `length` symbols from the bus.
   - Returns the number of symbols received from the bus.
-  - Returns an error code if transfer fails.
+  - Returns an error code if the transfer fails.
   - Generates a stop condition on the bus at the end of the transfer if `stop` parameter is true.
   - Handles transfer collisions and loss of arbitration if the platform supports multimaster in hardware.
-  - The transfer will timeout and return `I2C_ERROR_TIMEOUT ` if the transfer takes longer than the configured timeout duration.
+  - The transfer timeouts and returns `I2C_ERROR_TIMEOUT ` if the transfer takes longer than the configured timeout duration.
 - `i2c_start`:
   - Generates I2C START condition on the bus in master mode.
   - Does nothing if called when the peripheral is configured in slave mode.